Is information technology enabling your business to reach its full potential?

 Investing in a network assessment can help your organization align your IT systems with your organization’s business strategy and goals, and therefore prepare you for the future.
 Loffler Companies provides thorough network assessments conducted by experienced professionals.

 Chad is an IT Strategy Consultant at Loffler Companies.
-He has worked in the IT industry for over 25 years, spending 15 of those years in IT consulting.
+He has worked in the IT industry for 25+ years, spending 15 of those years in IT consulting.
 He owned his own IT services company specializing in managed services, small business projects, professional services, IT strategy and planning before coming to Loffler in 2012.
 Chad has worked with many companies to develop their IT lifecycle and specializes in strategic planning and tactical implementation.
 In his free time, Chad enjoys traveling with his wife and two sons, playing tennis and reading nonfiction and history books.